abdelrahman298/Mealify/README.md

     - :hover
     - :focus
     - :target
-- also use prefers-color-scheme for website modes
+- also use prefers-color-scheme for website modes.
+-and use animation to shake an image ^_^.
-- and finally used var() in CSS to improve my performance and clean codes
+- finally used var() in CSS to improve my performance and clean codes.